 Pleasantdale Creek Trail – hard packed with a few small hills

-Oh yes…I love ducks…but this picture is your signpost – Sendall Gardens is just south of this pond – take the trail to the right of the duck pond
+Oh yes…I love ducks…but this picture is your signpost – head south to Sendall Gardens on the trail to the right of the duck pond then south on 201A Street

 Take this bridge for Pleasantside Trail